 Another Father's Day gift got some attention in July.

 Don's Grandpa & Granddaughter Outfits will be going into the suitcase in August.
 In August we won't be staying home!

 These photos are from the end of June, but our real good-bye to our neighbors, came in July.

 Mara and her family moved back to Italy right after the 4th.
 They will be missed.
 Mara was good at bringing neighbors together!

-This is the hottest July I remember in 24 years.
-But we made good use of the pool.
+This is the hottest July I remember, in our 24 Texas years.
+We made good use of the pool.

 I got back to swimming laps, using a 40-year-old kick board.
 Lots of memories of lap swimming with Don, back when this board was new!
 Our 3rd date, was lap swimming... of all things!

 Hanging out at home for a month, I concentrated on the yard and wondered why so many of my plants were suffering, despite my attention!
 Finally on July 31st, I had 3 blooms on the hibiscus.

 I guess it's good we were home all of July.
 I'm not sure that any plants would have survived, without daily watering.